Tesla coil: Health issues

 However, this does not mean the current is harmless.
 Even a small Tesla coil produces many times the electrical energy necessary to stop the heart, if the frequency happens to be low enough to cause ventricular fibrillation.
-A minor misadjustment of the coil could result in electrocution.
+A minor maladjustment of the coil could result in electrocution.
 In addition, the RF current heats the tissues it passes through.
 Carefully controlled Tesla coil currents, applied directly to the skin by electrodes, were used in the early 20th century for deep body tissue heating in the medical field of longwave diathermy.
 The amount of heating depends on the current density, which depends on the power output of the Tesla coil and the cross-sectional area of the path the current takes through the body to ground.
 Particularly if it passes through narrow structures such as blood vessels or joints it may raise the local tissue temperature to hyperthermic levels, "cooking" internal organs or causing other injuries.
 International ICNIRP safety standards for RF current in the body in the Tesla coil frequency range of 0.1–1 MHz specify a maximum current density of 0.2 mA per square centimeter and a maximum power absorption rate (SAR) in tissue of 4 W/kg in limbs and 0.8 W/kg average over the body.
 Even low power Tesla coils could exceed these limits, and it is generally impossible to determine the threshold current where bodily injury begins.
 Being struck by arcs from a high power (> 1000 Watt) Tesla coil is likely to be fatal.

 Another reported hazard of this practice is that arcs from the high-voltage terminal often strike the primary winding of the coil.
 This momentarily creates a conductive path for the lethal 50 or 60 Hz primary current from the supply transformer to reach the output terminal.
 If a person is connected to the output terminal at the time, either by touching it or allowing arcs from the terminal to strike the person's body, then the high primary current could pass through the conductive ionized air path, through the body to ground, causing electrocution.